GoogleCloudPlatform/firebase-extensions/firestore-vector-search/README.md

 The extension currently provides two ways to query:

-1. A callable function (TODO: this is currently http for ease of development) which takes two parameters, `query`  and `limit`
+1. A callable function which takes `query`, `limit` and `prefilter` parameters

-2. In a predetermined collection (see instructions after install for the collection path) the results of the query will be written back to documents added here (with `query` and `limit` fields).
+2. In a predetermined collection (see instructions after install for the collection path) the results of the query will be written back to documents added here (with `query` and `limit` and `prefilter` fields).

-In either case the extension defaults `topK` to the value `1` if it is omitted.

 ## Index management with the index document